 For the month of December, Alyssa asked our circle in do.
 Good Stitches to create a block featuring a combination of pink prints and solids, using this tutorial by Faith at Fresh Lemons.
 This was my first time doing traditional paper piecing, and while I had to rip out a few (teeny, tiny!) seams, I loved the process and its accuracy, and am inspired to try out more paper-pieced blocks.
 Have you ever done paper piecing?
 Any recommendations on patterns to try?

-The pouch was relatively simple to construct, and I used Melody Miller fabric I had leftover from my log cabin napkins for both the outside and the lining.
+The clutch was relatively simple to construct, and I used Melody Miller fabric I had leftover from my log cabin napkins for both the outside and the lining.

 Kelly helped me during the gluing stage, which turned out to be not so scary or messy, and I thought the end result was very cute.